-This private university in Providence, Rhode Island, stands as the third oldest medical school in New England, having been established in 1811.
-The school is now one of seven Ivy League schools of medicine.
+This private university in Providence, Rhode Island, is home to the third oldest medical school in New England, established in 1811.
+The school is now one of seven Ivy League schools of medicine in the US.

-Degree options at the Warren Alpert Medical School includes medical studies, not only in primary care but in additional disciplines in Primary Care Population Medicine (PC-PM) in its M.D./ScM dual degree as well.
-You can also train as a Physician-Scientist in the MD/PhD studies in areas in Pathobiology, Biotechnology, Neuroscience, Ecology, Evolution, and Organismal Biology, and others.
-The U.S. News and World Report ranks Brown #19 in its Best Medical Schools in Primary Care.
+Degree options at the Brown University Warren Alpert Medical School include medical studies in primary care.
+But additional disciplines include Primary Care Population Medicine (PC-PM) in its MD/ScM dual degree.
+You can also train as a Physician-Scientist in the MD/PhD studies in areas in Pathobiology, Biotechnology, Neuroscience, Ecology, Evolution, and also Organismal Biology.

 Warren Alpert Medical School has been growing in the clinical research area, having grown 109% in outside funding since 2013.
-While, perhaps, not as much as other schools BAMS and its affiliated hospitals have received $216 million in NIH funds.
-The Brown Institute for Translational Science (BITS) is focused on critical issues in healthcare and accelerating information into quality patient care.
-The school supports 11 research centers investigating in a wide area.
+While, perhaps, not as much as other schools BAMS and its affiliated hospitals have received over $200 million in NIH funds.
+The Brown Institute for Translational Science (BITS) focuses on critical issues in healthcare and accelerating information into quality patient care.
+The school supports 11 research centers investigating in a wide geographic area.

 Following a remarkable $95 million gift from Marnix E. Heersink, M.D., the University of Alabama in Birmingham renamed its School of Medicine in his honor.
 Part of the University of Alabama System, UAB has sister campuses in Tuscaloosa, Huntsville, and Montgomery.